VT Mathematics Colloquium

 March 21, 2025

-Speaker: Dr. Phan Thành Nam (LMU Munich)
+Speaker: Phan Thành Nam (LMU Munich)

 Title: Isoperimetric Inequalities and Binding Problems in Atomic Physics